trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ## What is a Blockchain?

 A blockchain, at its heart, is a shared database.
 This database is called a ledger.
-Much like a bank, the ledger keeps track of currency (in this case, cryptocurrency) ownership.
+Much like a bank, the ledgers of simple blockchains keep track of currency (in this case, cryptocurrency) ownership.
 Unlike a centralized bank, everyone has a copy of the ledger and can verify each other's accounts.
 This is the *distributed* (or decentralized) part of the blockchain.
 Each connected device with a copy of the ledger is called a **node**.

 Interactions between accounts in a blockchain network are called **transactions**.
 They can be monetary transactions, such as sending someone **Ether**, Ethereum's cryptocurrency.
 Other times they are transmissions of data, like a comment or username.
-Every account on the blockchain has a unique signature, which lets us know which account initiated the transaction.
+Every account on the blockchain has a unique signature, which lets everyone know which account initiated the transaction.

 Blockchains eliminate this problem of trust with some key advantages over previous databases: